Skip to content

 8.2 /10

 Largest food database.
-With 20.5 million entries, MyFitnessPal covers more foods, brands, and restaurant items than any competitor.
-Best for users who eat frequently at US chain restaurants or rely heavily on barcode scanning.
+With 20.5 million entries, MyFitnessPal covers more foods and brands than any competitor.
+Niche pick for users who specifically prefer the legacy hand-search and barcode-scanning workflow over modern photo-AI logging.

 Read full review →